pandas-dev/pandas/doc/source/user_guide/scale.rst

 *************************

-Pandas provides data structures for in-memory analytics, which makes using pandas to analyze larger than memory datasets somewhat tricky.
+Pandas provides data structures for in-memory analytics, which makes using pandas to analyze datasets that are larger than memory datasets somewhat tricky.
+Even datasets that are a sizable fraction of memory become unwieldy, as some pandas operations need to make intermediate copies.

 This document provides a few recommendations for scaling your analysis to larger datasets.
 It's a complement to :ref:`enhancingperf`, which focuses on speeding up analysis